jd-13/syndicate-presets/README.md

 3. You can then open this file by opening Syndicate and using the "Load" button in the top left of the UI, and navigating to the .syn file for the preset you are interested in

 A short description and requirements for each preset is in each folder alongside the corresponding .syn file.

+If you open a preset but don't have all the required plugins, the rest of the preset will load but those plugins will simply be missing.